johnalison/obsidian-notes/Journal/24 March 2025 Monday.md

 - Hydrogen from radio-association of water
 - subsufrace life dominated life on earth for most of its histories
 - Moon looks just like earth. no other system with moon as big as the earths
+- GREAT!
-- Any good reading on this topic ?
+- Any good reading on this topic ? yes..
+"Deep Life" / "Life as No One Knows It"

 Chat Markus